yaptide/yaptide/README.md

 2. **Pre-commit Hooks Run**: Before the commit is finalized, pre-commit will automatically run all configured hooks.
 If one or more hooks fail, pre-commit will abort the commit process.

 3. **Fix Issues**: Address the issues reported by the failed hooks.
 Some hooks automatically format code so you don't have to change anything.
 Once the issues are fixed, commit once more.

+### YAPF

+Out main use of pre-comit is yapf which is Python code formatter that automatically formats Python code according to predefined style guidelines.
+We can specify styles for yapf in '[tool/yapf]' section of 'pyproject.toml' file.
+The goal of using yapf is to always produce code that is following the chosen style guidelines.

+### Running pre-commit manually

+To manually run all pre-commit hooks on repository use 'pre-commit run --all-files' command.
+If you wnat to run specifik hook use 'pre-commit run <hook_id>'.
+Each 'hook_id' tag is specified in '.pre-commit-config.yaml' file.
+It is recommended to use these commands after adding new hook to your config in order to check already existing files.

 ## Credits